leandernikolaus/GRANDPA/grantNotes.md

 The goal of the first stage is to create a simplified model of GRANDPA that supports both generation of live traces and proving safety properties.

-This stage will build on our prior experience with the formal verification of the [HotStuff algorithm][1].
+This stage will build on our prior experience with the formal verification of the [HotStuff algorithm](https://dl.acm.org/doi/pdf/10.1145/3293611.3331591s).
-In our work on the HotStuff algorithm, we modeled consensus on a tree of blocks rather than the classical view instance matrix used by algorithms like Paxos and PBFT.
+In our work on the HotStuff algorithm  [Hotstuff], we modeled consensus on a tree of blocks rather than the classical view instance matrix used by algorithms like Paxos and PBFT.
 We adjusted the safety properties to fit this tree structure.
 Instead of requiring that no two distinct values are decided in a single instance, we defined safety such that any two finalized blocks must be ancestors, preventing divergence into separate forks.